 There has also been a growing drug and prescription shortage over the past several months due to slower manufacturing.
 This is especially true for drugs that treat bacterial infections.
 Ventilators and anesthetics were also impossible to come by.

-The prescription drugs are known as Chloroquine and Hydroxychloroquine are experiencing shortages.
+The prescription drugs known as Chloroquine and Hydroxychloroquine are experiencing shortages.
 You’ve undoubtedly heard about them in the news not too long ago.
 Many doctors had found them to be effective in treating Covid-19 symptoms and prescribed them to their patients.
 There were also doctors questioning the effectiveness of the drugs.
 The debate continues.

 The FDA began cautioning against this and before too long, both of them were cut back for use in the United States.
 Hmmm…this one seems rather odd and doesn’t sit well with me.
-I understand the pharmacists were actually questioning why the patients needed it even though so many people are already using it and still use it.
+I understand the pharmacists were actually questioning why the patients needed it even though so many people are already using it and still using it.

 As of right now, if you’re looking to order one of these, there’s at least an 8 to 10-week waiting period because of the manufacturers’ short supply.
 I saw shortages of dehydrators, pressure canners, water bath canners, and of course canning bottles and lids.
 If you’re lucky you may see some on the grocery store shelves.
 Or you can order them online where there may be some price gouging.